kurokida/jsQUEST/docs/index.md

 - [QuestSimulate](http://psychtoolbox.org/docs/QuestSimulate)
 - [QuestTrials](http://psychtoolbox.org/docs/QuestTrials)

-There is no difference in usage between the MATLAB and JavaScript versions except for the following points.
+The usage of jsQUEST is the same as that of the original QUEST except for the following points:

 - QuestBetaAnalysis does not support outputting to a file.
 - QuestMode returns an object with the 'mode' and 'pdf' properties.